This article is part of a larger series on POS Systems.

 Hardware: Shopify has hardware, from touch-screen terminals with card readers to iPad stands with accessories, plus barcode scanners and more.
 Prices start at $179 for a retail kit of touch screen and simple card reader.
 These are some of the best prices we’ve seen for POS hardware, although some Clover resellers give you free hardware with a contract.

-- Online sales, mail order/telephone order (MOTO), and dropshipping: Shopify gives you shipping discounts, a great asset for mail-order companies.
-No other mobile POS on our lists offers this.
+- Online sales, mail order/telephone order (MOTO), and dropshipping: Shopify gives you shipping discounts, a great asset for mail order companies.
+Except for Square, no other mobile POS on our lists offers this.
 Plus, if you’d like to add dropshipping to your offerings, you can connect Shopify to one of hundreds of dropshipping companies or use Shopify’s Oberlo.

-- Mobile: Shopify is far better on iOS than Android, with 4.4 stars and some 4,500 reviews on the Apple App store, but 2.8 out of 5 stars and 1,300+ reviews on Google Play.
+- Mobile: Shopify is far better on iOS than Android, with 4.5 stars and some 5,500 reviews on the Apple App store, but 2.8 out of 5 stars and about 1,400 reviews on Google Play.
 It stands out from all the other POS software on our list in that you can remind shoppers of the items they liked or purchased in the store so they can purchase them online.
 This is great for stores that sell supply items, for example.

 - Age verification: If you sell age-restricted items, you need a third-party application like Age Check.
 Vend and Clover, on the other hand, have this in their systems.